LilithPandragon/MasterStudies-KubernetesPractice/README.md

 10. **Dev/prod parity:** Keep development, staging, and production as similar as possible
 11. **Logs:** Treat logs as event streams
 12. **Admin processes:** Run admin/management tasks as one-off processes

+# Step 3: Kubernetes Application Security Checklist and implement 2-3 aspects in your manifest